Create New Geoprocessing Project

 A good example of this is Oregon SeaSketch reports.

-As your planning process gets more complex:
+Then as your planning process gets more complex:

-- multiple planning boundaries (offshore/nearshore) with combined objectives
+- multiple planning boundaries (offshore/nearshore)

 - multiple objectives with targets

-- large datasets with multiple subclasses.
+- large datasets with multiple data subclasses.

 - long running analysis with required precalculation

-- sketch classification system (e.g. protection levels)
+- use of a sketch classification system (e.g. protection levels)

-- enforcing rules about overlapping sketches
+- need to enforce rules about overlapping sketches

 records representing project planning boundariesMetric

-records for representing common multi-dimensional analysis results.Objective
+records for representing multi-dimensional analysis results.Objective

 records representing objective targets per sketch class.MetricGroup